 To get sober, you will need a comprehensive approach that tackles the whole disease.
 Drug counseling and therapy will treat the psychological effects of addiction, ease withdrawal symptoms, and address any co-occurring conditions such as mental illness.
 The program will also include opportunities to connect with peers that are also trying to stay sober.
 Sharing your thoughts and experiences in group counseling can foster incredible breakthroughs.
 Participants discuss life skills, relationship problems, triggers for addiction, and relapse prevention.
 Treating this disease is all about learning vital new coping skills that can replace the addictive substance.
 Over time, it’s possible to overcome harmful brain patterns and begin to build a new life within sobriety.

 At Sunstone Recovery, we have seen so many lives changed for the better by reaching long-term sobriety.
 If you struggle with addiction, don’t give up hope.
 A quality drug rehab can provide you with the tools you need to overcome addiction.
-Contact us at 855.833.9199 and learn more about our comprehensive substance abuse program.
+Contact us at 855.833.9199, or contact us online and learn more about our comprehensive substance abuse program.